cdalton713/binance-trading-bot-new-coins/README.md

 # Automatic New Cryptocurrency Trading Bot

-This is a major re-write of [binance-trading-bot-new-coins](https://github.com/CyberPunkMetalHead/binance-trading-bot-new-coins "binance-trading-bot-new-coins") - credit for the idea goes to him.
+This is a major re-write
+of [binance-trading-bot-new-coins](https://github.com/CyberPunkMetalHead/binance-trading-bot-new-coins "binance-trading-bot-new-coins") - credit for the idea goes to him.

-This trading bot detects new coins as soon as they are listed on various exchanges, and automatically places sell and buy orders.
+In general, the price of a coin immediately increases for a few minutes the moment it is added to a new exchange.
+This trading bot detects these new coins as soon as they are listed and places buy order as soon as possible.
+The bot will then automatically sell the coin based on user defined TP, SL, or TSL percentages as the price of the con changes.
 Binance and FTX are currently supported.

-In addition, it comes with trailing stop loss, stop loss, take profit, and other features.
+Features include:
+- Test mode
+- Auto sell using Stop Loss, Take Profit, Trailing Stop Loss
+- Discord and Telegram notifications
+- Optional: Frontload requests towards the beginning of each minute
+- Optional: Automatic speed adjustments to avoid API limitations (Binance)

 It comes with a live and test mode, so naturally, use it at your own risk.

-# Requirements:
+## Suggested Setup:

+Speed is _very_ important for this program to produce successful trades.
+The setup below is averaging ~0.05 seconds per iteration - if your local copy is much higher than this I would consider using this set up instead.

+1. Create an AWS account
+2. **Choose `Asia Pacific (Tokyo) ap-northeast-1` region from menu at the top right**
+1. Search for `EC2` in the search bar.
+    1. Choose `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type`
+    1. Choose `t2.micro`.
+This is offered for free from AWS for a year
+    1. Choose `Review and Launch` and create the instance
+    1. Create an SSH Key.
+Download and save somewhere safe
+1. Either SSH into instance or choose `connect` from the UI
+1. Once in the instance:
+   1. Run `sudo apt-get update`
+   1. Run `sudo apt-get install git`
+   1. Run `sudo apt install python3-pip`
+   1. Follow steps in Installation section.

+### Don't close the SSH Window!
+Closing the SSH window will stop the process.
+To keep the program running after closing the SSH window, run the following:
+1. Run `sudo apt-get install screen`
+2. Run `screen`
+3. Run `python3 main.py`
+4. Press `ctrl-a` then `ctrl-d` (both windows and mac).
+This will run the program in the background.
+5. To go back, run `screen -r`

+## Installation:
-- Python 3.9 is required
+- Python 3.7+ is required

+1. Git clone the repo: `git clone https://github.com/cdalton713/trading-bot-new-coins`
+2. Run `pip install -r requirements.txt`
+3. Make copies/rename `auth.example.yml` and `config.example.yml` and edit the files as necessary
+4. Run `python main.py`.
+Follow any prompts.

-### This project now uses submodules!
+### This project uses submodules!
+**Why?** I realize this is slightly inconvenient, but I need some parts of this project for other things!
+Submodules allow me to share components across different projects.

-####The program _should_ auto install everything for you, but if not:
+#### The program _should_ auto install everything for you, but if not:

-#### How to Clone With Submodules:
+##### How to Clone With Submodules:

 1. `git clone --recurse-submodules https://github.com/cdalton713/trading-bot-new-coins`

-#### I Cloned Prior to This Change:
+##### I Cloned Prior to This Change:

 1. cd into directory
 2. `git submodule init`
 3. `git submodule update`

-#### A New Update Is Out:
+##### A New Update Is Out:
 1. cd into directory
 2. `git submodule init`
 3. `git submodule update`

-***Why?** I realize this is slightly inconvenient, but I need some parts of this project for other things!
-Submodules allow me to share components across different projects.

 ## How to Set Up Notifications:
 ### Discord: